SebastianWendel/twooris/README.md

 # Requirements #

-There are no special platform dependencies, but you need to install some python libraries.
+There are no special platform dependencies, but you need to install some python librarys.

 ## Debian or Ubuntu ##